Defining Target Product Profiles (TPPs) for Bacteriophage Therapies to treat CF lung infections

 Our Approach

-The approach will follow the CF AMR Syndicate’s established patient-centric framework for TPP development, as previously applied to the development of TPPs for antimicrobial therapeutics and diagnostics for CF. Summarised below:
+The approach followed the CF AMR Syndicate’s established patient-centric framework for TPP development, previously used for antimicrobial therapeutics and diagnostics for CF. The process included three key phases:

 Development of TPPs